Sntai20/update-server-server-sync/docs/presentation/PRESENTATION_CHECKLIST.md

 "For less than $1 per month, you get 94-98% anomaly detection accuracy with sub-millisecond latency, processing thousands of updates automatically with zero infrastructure to manage."

 ### Call to Action (Slide 34)
-"This isn't a prototype—it's production-ready, open source, and you can deploy it today.
+"This isn't a prototype - it's production-ready, open source, and you can deploy it today.
 Visit github.com/microsoft/update-server-server-sync."

 ### Technical Differentiation (Slide 7)
 "We chose ML.NET over Python because it's native .NET, deploys as a single binary, and runs in-process with no IPC overhead.
 For .NET shops, it's a no-brainer."